+Job Title: Research Fellow

+Department: Public Health, Environments and Society

+Faculty: Public Health and Policy

+Location: London

+FTE: 0.8

+Grade: G6

-Job Title: Research Fellow Department: Public Health, Environments and Society Faculty: Public Health and Policy Location: London FTE: 0.8 Grade: G6 Accountable to: Head of Department through co Principal Investigator Lucy Platt Job Summary: The post holder will provide epidemiological support, including research design, data collection, management and analysis, on the SWERV! project, involving an impact evaluation of National Ugly Mugs (NUM), a violence prevention and survivor support intervention for and by people who sell sex.
+Accountable to: Head of Department through Principal Investigator (PI)

+Job Summary: The post holder will contribute to the SWERV Project - a participatory evaluation of National Ugly Mugs (NUM), a violence prevention and support intervention for and by people who sell sex in the UK.
+The post-holder will support qualitative process evaluation, including research design, data collection, management and analysis, working with sex workers and practitioners to co-produce the research and recommendations.
+They will have a strong academic track record and commitment to co-production.